JasemineJackson/JasemineJackson/README.md

 [linkedin]: www.linkedin.com/in/jasemine-jackson-4b9391166

 - 🔭 I’m currently working on
+-  Microsoft Azure to:
+-    Create an active Directory
+-    Create a Virtual Machiine
+-    Create and operate a Remote Desktop
 - ⚡ Fun fact: ...